gbosquechacon/datascience_resources/README.md

 By far the most useful.
 Very well structured, entertaining and located in the sweetspot of introductory and reference textbook.
 I think I have read at least 3 times the chapter on Model Selection of the first book.
 If you have time and interest to read two books regarding ML, just read these two.
 Period.

+Lately I have been trying to learn the basics of Deep Learning in a more rigorous way.
+I did the [Deep Learning coursera specialization(https://www.coursera.org/specializations/deep-learning?utm_source=gg&utm_medium=sem&utm_content=17-DeepLearning-ROW&campaignid=6465471773&adgroupid=77415260637&device=c&keyword=coursera%20deep%20learning%20ai&matchtype=b&network=g&devicemodel=&adpostion=1t1&creativeid=379493133115&hide_mobile_promo&gclid=EAIaIQobChMI34_5jJOK5wIVS9HeCh3TawkmEAAYASAAEgIswPD_BwE#about) which I completely recomend but for quick doubts or to refresh stuff I usually consult the following two ebooks:

 - [Neural Networks and Deep Learning](http://neuralnetworksanddeeplearning.com/) by Michael Nielsen.
 - [Dive into Deep Learning](http://d2l.ai/index.html) by Aston Zhang, Zack C. Lipton, Mu Li and Alex J. Smola.

+The Nielsen one is my go-to resource when I need to solve some quick doubt regarding DL.
+It's rigorous, practical, thoughful and damn useful.

+Finally, my favourite technical book I have ever read: Statistical Rethinking by Professor Richard McElreath.
+I feel sometimes that statistical rigour is a casualty in the hype war of Machine Learning and it's such a shame.
+I believe most of the problems we face as data scientists are solvable with coherent data, simple models and rigorous statistical analysis.
+Professor McElreath focuses on Bayesian statistics but it starts from very basic concepts such as uncertainty, probability and such and works from there.
+Even if in your day to day work to mainly use frequency-based statistics (which is totally fine by the way) being able to think in a more bayesian way is very useful and very healthy.

 - [Statistical Rethinking](https://xcelab.net/rm/statistical-rethinking/) by Richard McElreath.

 ## Posts: